I’m not being dramatic when I tell you the practice of daily gratitude has changed my life.

 I didn’t start a gratitude journal for any lofty purpose or to become some good Bible study girl.

 I started it out of desperation.

-Life as I’d known it and as I’d always expected it would be, had collapsed around me.
-I was staring at the remains of my shattered dreams wondering if my shattered heart could ever be mended.
+Life had collapsed around me.
+I was staring at the remains of every shattered dream, wondering if my heart could ever be mended.

 I was a sudden widow and single mom to seven children who needed me to show up for them, to help shepherd them through their grief and to pick up the shards of life and help put our family back together.